DevPrice/godot-slang/README.md

 ## Work-in-progress

-Although `ComputeShaderFile` and `ComputeShaderKernel` should be fully functional, generating full reflection data for Godot is still very much a work-in-progress.
-If you don't need reflection information, then these should suffice for importing and running Slang shaders.
-However, you may need to handle shader dispatching and parameter bindings manually.

-`ComputeShaderTask::set_shader_parameter` supports most parameter types, but is not yet fully implemented.
-In particular, `ParameterBlock` is not yet supported.

 [Web documentation](https://devprice.github.io/godot-slang/) is currently bare-bones, but in-progress.
 If you have questions or comments, please start a [discussion](https://github.com/DevPrice/godot-slang/discussions/).

 ## License